andrewyc310/Advanced-Tetris-345/README.md

 export LD_LIBRARY_PATH=SFML/lib && ./game

-(These commands are given by the SFML official webiste https://www.sfml-dev.org/tutorials/2.5/start-linux.php for Linux When use these on Mac, the menu doesn't work properly.
+(These commands are given by the SFML official webiste https://www.sfml-dev.org/tutorials/2.5/start-linux.php When use these on Mac, the menu doesn't work properly.
 Therefore, it's only used for test purpose.)